Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Sampling using multimodal models in real scalar field theory

 The HMC updates must move configurations into the undersampled regions of configuration space to compensate for the truncation of the rejection runs that would have otherwise populated them.
+This could reintroduce the problem.
 However, as shown in Fig.~\ref{fig:mixin_tail_decay}, while the HMC augmentation introduces high-weight configurations more frequently in a relative sense, this happens only infrequently in an absolute sense.
-Using our target-distributed ensemble of $1.28 \times 10^6$ configurations, we estimate that only $\sim 0.05\%$ of the mass of $p$ is in the high-weight tail where $w > 5$.
-We apply 1000 HMC updates to each of these configurations, generating an ensemble of Markov chains.
+Using our target-distributed ensemble of $1.28 \times 10^6$ configurations, we estimate that only $\sim 0.05\%$ of the mass of $p$ is in the high-weight tail where $\log w > 5$.
+We apply 1000 HMC updates to each configuration in the full ensemble, generating an ensemble of Markov chains.
 Updating one target-distributed ensemble with HMC yields another, but will move some fraction of the original ensemble into the tail and some fraction out.
-We find that each HMC update moves $\sim .03\%$ of $p$ into the tail, which corresponds roughly to the probability that an HMC augmentation step will introduce a high-weight configuration.
+We find that each HMC update moves $\sim .03\%$ of $p$ into the tail, which corresponds roughly to the probability that an HMC augmentation step will introduce a problematic high-weight configuration.
 Subsequent updates rapidly move these configurations back out of the tail, as shown in Fig.~\ref{fig:mixin_tail_decay} and similarly demonstrated in Fig.~\ref{fig:mixin_escape_times}.
+Heuristically, the mismodeled regions are only a few HMC trajectories wide.

-These results demonstrate that augmenting flow-based MCMC with occasional HMC updates regulate the issues arising in flow-based MCMC, providing a sampler with all the advantages of independence Metropolis without the risk of slow convergence.
-This yields a qualitative advantage over traditional algorithms in cases where freezing occurs.
-A more quantitative comparison of the relative performance of HMC and the composite algorithm is application-dependent and beyond the scope of this exploratory study.
+These results demonstrate that augmenting flow-based MCMC with occasional HMC updates regulates the issues arising in flow-based MCMC, providing a sampler with all the advantages of independence Metropolis without the risk of slow convergence.
+A more quantitative comparison of the relative performance of HMC and the composite algorithm is highly application-dependent~\cite{Abbott:2022zsh} and beyond the scope of this exploratory study.
 The performance of the composite algorithm depends not only on the model, but also on the tuning of the HMC augmentation step, whose optimal parameters depend on the structure of the lattice theory as well as the model being augmented.
+We also note that this algorithm is unlikely to outperform cluster updates or other specialized sampling algorithms, when they are available for the theory of interest~\cite{Hoshen:1976zz,Wolff:1987jk,Swendsen:1987ce,Edwards:1988ba,Wolff:1988uh,BrowerTamayo89,Hasenbusch:1989kx,Sinclair:1992vm,Bietenholz:1995zk,Evertz:2000rk,Prokofev:2001ddj,Kawashima:2004,Azcoiti:2009md,Gattringer:2015baa,Bernard:2009,Michel:2015,Nishikawa:2015,Hasenbusch:2018ztj,Lei:2018vis}.